Ultra light one-piece mask for ultimate mobility and speed

 The VForce Vantage Mask is newer, so it should be commonly available, both new and used.
-Check out the Places to Buy links below for places to purchase it new.

 Got this mask and opened it up looked pretty good but it took me forever and a pliers to get the little rubber o rings attached for the visor.
 Its comfy but its field of vision isn't the greatest you can see the sides pretty easy.

 This thing is a cinch to clean its so simple and involves no prying or pulling.
 The anti fog lens is great too.

 Over all it is a great mask for the money, one of the best, but its field of vision is lacking some what, so that's why I'm giving it a 9 out of 10.